wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/redis-cache/cache-how-to-premium-clustering.md

 For more information, see [Keys distribution model](http://redis.io/topics/cluster-spec#keys-distribution-model), [Redis Cluster data sharding](http://redis.io/topics/cluster-tutorial#redis-cluster-data-sharding), and [Keys hash tags](http://redis.io/topics/cluster-spec#keys-hash-tags).

+For sample code on working with clustering and locating keys in the same shard with the StackExchange.Redis client, see the [clustering.cs](https://github.com/rustd/RedisSamples/blob/master/HelloWorld/Clustering.cs) portion of the [Hello World](https://github.com/rustd/RedisSamples/tree/master/HelloWorld) sample.

 ## What is the largest cache size I can create?

 The largest premium cache size is 53 GB.
 You can create up to 10 shards giving you a maximum size of 530 GB.
 If you need a larger size you can [request more](mailto:wapteams@microsoft.com?subject=Redis%20Cache%20quota%20increase).
-For more information, see [Azure Redis Cache Pricing](/home/features/cache/#price).
+For more information, see [Azure Redis Cache Pricing](/home/features/redis-cache/#price).

 ## Do all Redis clients support clustering?